 A course-work only master's degree that allows practicing professionals the knowledge to deal with the increasing complexity of energy systems along with increasing environmental constraints.
-This program will
+This program will provide additional education with the skills and abilities specific to energy system design, evaluation, construction and management.
+Includes the following requirements:

-Degree Requirement Required courses Credits 6 Description ME 531: Advanced Energy Systems and Analysis (3 credits); offered on-line in fall semesters ME 510: Energy Engineering Economics and Policy (3 credits); offered on-line in spring semesters Math/Statistics 3 Any 400-level or higher Math or Statistics class or a class with significant math content from an approved list.
+Daguas Daguinamant Cuadita Description Degree Requirement Required courses Credits 6 Description ME 531: Advanced Energy Systems and Analysis (3 credits); offered on-line in fall semesters ME 510: Energy Engineering Economics and Policy (3 credits); offered on-line in spring semesters Math/Statistics 3 Any 400-level or higher Math or Statistics class or a class with significant math content from an approved list.
 (Appendix C) Professional Development 3 Area of interest that meets the individual educational objectives of the student for professional development from an approved list.
 (Appendix D) Elective Engineering courses 15 Courses in energy systems engineering from an approved list.
 Nine credits must be in a single focus area (biorenewables, wind, nuclear, power generation and distribution, building energy and energy efficiency, thermal science or as approved) (Appendix E) Free elective 3 Any class from the above categories.
 Total: 30